chrisfrancisque/bert-lora-tpu/README.md

 ## Overview

-This project implements parameter-efficient fine-tuning of BERT using LoRA, training only 0.037% of model parameters while maintaining performance of ~90%.
+This project implements parameter-efficient fine-tuning of BERT using LoRA, training only 0.037% of model parameters while obtaining performance of ~85%.
 The implementation is optimized for Google Cloud TPUs using PyTorch/XLA.

 ### Key Features
 * LoRA implementation via Hugging Face PEFT